tanushp2k06/Fake_News_Detection/README.md

 HI! i made this as a part of my Data science project and decided to work on it to create an impactfull project that could possibly help create grave confusions :)

+PS: couldnt upload the actual model cause of the size issue :(